 The old loading ramp opposite the station will be retained for its heritage value and will be fenced as part of the project.

-Early work on the upgrade of the station car park began on site in December.
 The project is expected to be complete by mid-2018.

 Yarloop Station Platform Upgrade project fact sheet